Dwight-Englewood/0207-Velocity-Vortex/README.md

 * notes has any notes on stuff. if you find yourself wanting to write stuff down add it to that

-On the gamepad:
+On the gamepad
 * Sticks and triggers output doubles

 * Buttons output boolean values